 Homer and the rest of the town (save Marge, Reverend Lovejoy, Flanders, Mr. Burns, Smithers, and Groundskeeper Willie) are brainwashed into joining a cult.
-Meanwhile, Mr. Burns creates a cult of his own to get tax-exempt status.

 - I Take Offense to That Last One: One attempt to brainwash Homer has him being subjected to harsh criticism by several people at once.
 After gleefully agreeing with insult after hate-filled insult, Moe finally mentions Homer's armpit smell; Homer is about to object, but he gets a whiff himself and promptly changes his tune.

 - Jerkass: This episode is the first time Homer uses the word ("Outta my way, jerkass!"), but "The City of New York vs. Homer Simpson" and "Trash of the Titans" actually show Homer's new jerkass personality.
 In this episode, he's just an easily-swayed idiot who likes beer (though some will argue that he is a jerkass for forcing his family into a cult, but that was only partially his fault).

 - Noodle Incident: Three of them: